March Madness brackets, a mathematician's formula for the best outcome

 There are some tips, though, to make a better bracket.
 First, start with focusing on better ways to look for teams.

-Chartier says to look for teams that were playing very well in the second half of the season, "or maybe the last month of the season," he says.
+Chartier said to look for teams that were playing very well in the second half of the season, "or maybe the last month of the season," he said.

 "Look for teams that could have consecutive wins" against strong competitor teams.
-"And teams that played really well on the road," he advises.
+"And teams that played really well on the road," he advised.

 He also says to pay attention to teams that depend highly on three-point shots.

-Chartier says, "They might do well in one or two games, but they can struggle to keep that up game, after game going deep into the tournament."
+"They might do well in one or two games, but they can struggle to keep that up game, after game going deep into the tournament," Chartier said.